« January 2017 »

 Our community focus ensures that Bronx residents will join with designers and agency representatives on equal ground to decide how parks will be designed and how projects will be implemented.
 This type of decision-making provides community residents with invaluable experience that lays the groundwork for tackling other community problems.

-- The greenway will offer 10 miles of on- and off-street trails along the Bronx River in the New York City.
-There are currently 6 miles complete.
+- The full trail system in the Bronx will offer 12 miles of on- and off-street trails along the Bronx River in the New York City.
+There are currently 9 miles complete.

 - The Bronx River Greenway is the only trail along a freshwater river in all of New York City.